-According to Article 6(3)(d)(ii) of the SO Regulation the proposal for the dimensioning rules for FCR in accordance with Article 153 (hereafter referred to as "Proposal") shall be submitted for approval by the relevant national regulatory authorities (hereinafter "NRAs") no later than 14 September, 2018.
-The Proposal is submitted for regulatory approval to all NRAs in the Nordic synchronous area.
+According to Article 6(3)(d)(ii) of the SO Regulation the proposal for the dimensioning rules for FCR in accordance with Article 153 shall be submitted to the relevant national regulatory authorities (hereinafter "NRAs") for approval no later than 14 September, 2018.
+The initial proposal was submitted for regulatory approval to all NRAs in the Nordic synchronous area by 14 September 2018.
 According to Article 6(6) of the SO Regulation the Proposal needs to be submitted to ACER as well, who may issue an opinion on the Proposal if requested by the NRAs.
+In March 2019, the Nordic NRAs approved the proposal.